TinyKiecoo/Calculator-for-Carnival-Candyworks/README.md

 - `DISCLAIMER.md` - unofficial fan project disclaimer.
 - `THIRD_PARTY_NOTICES.md` - third-party asset and trademark notices.

-## Important Asset Notice
+## Disclaimer

-This project may include Dota 2 / Valve-derived images, fonts, or UI materials inside `candywork-assets/`.
+This project include Dota 2 / Valve-derived images, fonts, and UI materials inside `candywork-assets/`.

-The project license does not grant any rights to those third-party materials.
-If you publish this repository publicly, you are responsible for making sure your use of those files is allowed.
-For the lowest-risk public release, replace game-extracted assets with your own artwork or assets that you have permission to redistribute.
+The project is not affiliated with Valve or Dota 2.
+The license does not grant any rights to those third-party materials.

 ## License